Primary research interests:

 My work on dynamical systems explores topological entropy

-Thurston sets in real and complex one-dimensional dynamics,
+and Thurston sets in real and complex one-dimensional

-with an emphasis on how combinatorial models of interval
+dynamics, with an emphasis on how combinatorial models of

-(kneading theory).
-I have also worked in holomorphic
+complexity (kneading theory).
+I have also worked in

 Research advisees: